 In a study published in 2011, a woman's risk of developing coronary heart disease within 5 years was 3.5x higher in women who had calcium in breast arteries seen on a mammogram compared to woman without calcification.
 Risk factors like hypertension (2.8x), high cholesterol (2.4x) and family history (1.7x) were not as strongly predictive as mammogram artery calcification (7).
 In a more recent study, 43% of women were found to have calcium in the breast arteries on mammography, and 67% of those also had calcium in the coronary arteries on CT scan (8).
-That's a picture of calcium in the heart arteries on the right.
+That's a picture of calcium in the heart arteries.
 Calcium in arteries shows up as white spots.
 Normal arteries have no calcium.

 So...in this moment in time between small studies that look promising and the larger studies that haven’t been done yet: Here's an idea: When you get your mammogram, ask the technician to write this note to the reading radiologist: "Please report any calcium deposits you see in my breast arteries."

 If your mammogram shows calcium deposits in the breast arteries, then you should see your doctor.
 If your doctor says, "Let's watch it" and doesn't do anything different, then call us.
 Calcium in arteries is not normal.
 It is a sign of inflammation and artery disease.
 It needs to be rigorously evaluated to determine how it got there.

 This prospective population-based study in the Netherlands followed 8400 adults for 21 years who were 55 and older with no baseline CV disease: Leening, et al. Sex differences in lifetime risk and first manifestation of cardiovascular disease: Prospective population based cohort study.
 BMJ 2014 Nov 17;349:g5992